 While the concept of a slimming belt may seem interesting, they typically don’t come with research proving how they actually help you lose weight.
 We put our research team on this one, and they found some interesting information on how your body scientifically benefits from a slimming belt.
 Our findings follow.

-Slimmer Belt Readers:Click here to find out why we're giving away samples of our product, Burn TS.
+Slimmer Belt Readers:Click here to find out why Noom is our top choice.

 What is Slimmer Belt?

 A Slimmer Belt is a wearable fitness belt that goes around the torso.
 The goal of any Slimmer Belt is to help you lose weight, by focusing on reducing fat around the midsection.

 It also promotes sweating during workouts which can help with weight loss through the expulsion of water weight – at least temporarily.

 There are even other slimming belts that vibrate or use magnets.
 We won’t look at those in too much detail within the body of this review, but we will briefly touch on them at the end, however.